StructifyAI/structify-python/docs/source/examples/example0.rst

 Making the Internet Your Database
 =================================

-The central feature of Structify is powering individuals like you to structure unstructured data on the web.
-It's a powerful tool that can transform the web into a database that's always up-to-date.
+The central feature of Structify is structuring unstructured data on the web.
+It's a powerful tool that can transform the web into an always-up-to-date database.

 Grabbing Relevant Press & News about Clients
 --------------------------------------------